 This is the age of mobile internet.
 Google saw it coming all of three years ago and started to prepare its mobile-first strategy, and the fact that 85 percent of UK adults now have a smartphone tells its own story.

 A side effect of the smartphone age, however, is that we actually use web browsers far less than we used to.
 Critically assess your own mobile browsing habits and you will notice that the vast majority of time is spent using apps.
 Three years ago, this was as high as 85 percent, and today it is almost certainly higher.

 It’s an app-y world

 That ad campaign from years ago with the tagline “there’s an app for that” has proved to be prophetic.
 There are well over three million apps on Google Play for anything and everything you can think of.
 More than 94 percent of them are free to download, so there is little wonder that everyone has gone a little app-crazy.
-After all, they cost nothing and when a globally recognised company like Google is involved, they must be safe, right?
+After all, they cost nothing and when a globally recognized company like Google is involved, they must be safe, right?
 Not necessarily.